void

 Demography

-According to the 1910 census Jasenná had 1,354 inhabitants of which 1,353 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Jasenná had 1,354 inhabitants of whom 1,353 (99 per cent) reported using Czech in their daily speech.
 The judicial district was okres Jaroměř, administratively it reported to hejtmanství Dvůr Králové nad Labem.

 Source:Seznam míst v království Českém(1913)